typemeta/funcj/codec/readme.md

 assert(person.equals(person2));
 ```

-The serialised JSON looks like this:
+The serialised JSON then looks like this:

 ```json
 {